NumericalMax/Randomized-Matrix-Product/README.md

 ![alt text](https://github.com/NumericalMax/RandomizedMatrixProduct/blob/master/images/all.png)

 # Application
-There are applications, in which the exact solution can be replaced by an approximate solution of the matrix products.
+There are applications, in which the exact solution can be replaced by an approximate solution.
 The important part in such applications is to find the tradeoff between error size and runtime.

 # Dependencies of the Code
 iostream, iomanip, fstream, random, ctime, map, math.h